CCrocilla/sweet_and_sour/README.md

 - #### First Time Visitor Goals
 	1. As a First Time visitor of a website dedicated to food and recipes, I need to be able to have a visual impact of the type of food and recipes sponsored by 		this websites, this can be obtained showing images of the finished food products.
 	2. As a First Time Visitor, I want to be able to navigate through the website and find recipes easily.
-	3. As a First Time Visitor, I want to be able to a large variety of recipes.
+	3. As a First Time Visitor, I want to be able to access a large variety of recipes.
-	4. A First Time Visitor, I want to visually see the recipes and to understand their level of complexity.
+	4. As a First Time Visitor, I want to see in the foreground the necessary ingredients for the realization of the dishes.
-	5. As a First Time Visitor, I want to find the website pleasant to the eye, visually intuitive, with catchy colours and images.
+	5. A First Time Visitor, I want to visually see the recipes and to understand their level of complexity.
-	6. As a First Time Visitor, I want to see in the foreground the necessary ingredients for the realization of the dishes.
+	6. As a First Time Visitor, I want to find the website pleasant to the eye, visually intuitive, with catchy colours and images.

 - #### Returning Visitor Goals
-	1. As a Returning Visitor, I want to frequently be able find new recipes.
+	1. As a Returning Visitor, I want to frequently be able to find new recipes.
 	2. As a Returning Visitor, I want to share my personal recipes with the rest of the community sharing a similar passion for cooking.
-	3. As a Returning Visitor, I want to access the website through my social media account.
+	3. As a Returning Visitor, I want to access the website through my social media accounts.

 - #### Frequent User Goals
-	1. As a Frequent User, I want to see the recipe of the day.
+	1. As a Frequent User, I want to see the Recipe of the Day.
-	2. As a Frequent User, I want to check if my recipes that I sent is displayed in the Recipes page.
+	2. As a Frequent User, I want to check if the recipe that I sent is displayed in the Home Page.
-	3. As a Frequent User, I want to sign up to the Newsletter in order to receive daily/weekly/monthly update on the recipes and news.
+	3. As a Frequent User, I want to sign up to the Newsletter in order to receive daily/weekly/monthly updates on the recipes and news.

 <!-- Use Cases Area -->
 ### **Use Cases**